Kompjoeter/MapGen-Gold/README.md

 - Use WASD to navigate the Map (This is tediously slow, and will definitely be improved upon).

 # Contribution
+As of now I'm not accepting any pull-requests.
+This is a passion project of mine I'd like to develop on my own.
+However, feel free to use the code to build your own map-generator.
+I'm very curious to see what other people make with this!

 # Future Feautures (No promises!)
+Priority
+- Improved Map Navigation (Cell Select by Mouse)
+- Improved Drawing.
+(I have some efficiency issues which can probably be fixed)

+Semi-Priority
+- Responsive to different devices/screen types.
+- Biomes (Different climates across the Map.
+Possibly with UI Manipulation)

+Bonus
+- River Generation
+- Town Generation
+- Tree/Flora Generation
+- Manual Adjusting of Map (Place your own individual towns/trees)
+- Height Brush (Increase or decrease heights by drawing on the canvas)

 # Credits
 This program was made by Joran de Boer AKA RanDByyp using the p5.js Library (https://p5js.org/) (which is not made by Joran).